Elk River, Minnesota

-Elk River is a city and the county seat of Sherburne County, Minnesota, United States, approximately 34 miles northwest of Minneapolis.
-It is situated at the confluence of the Mississippi and Elk Rivers.
-The population was 25,835 at the 2020 census, making Elk River the second largest city with an area of 42.33 square miles in the Central Minnesota region after St. Cloud.
-It is the county seat.
-U.S. Highways 10 and 169 and State Highway 101 are three of the main routes in Elk River, and a station on the Northstar Commuter Rail line to downtown Minneapolis is located in the city.
-Elk River is located 33.2 miles northwest of Minneapolis and 37.4 miles southeast of St. Cloud.
+Elk River is a city and the county seat of Sherburne County, Minnesota, United States, about 34 miles northwest of Minneapolis.
+It is at the confluence of the Mississippi and Elk Rivers.
+The population was 25,835 as of the 2020 census, and was estimated at 27,896 in 2025, making Elk River the second-largest city in the Central Minnesota region after St. Cloud.
+U.S. Highways 10 and 169 and State Highway 101 are three of the main routes in Elk River.
+Elk River is 33.2 miles northwest of Minneapolis and 37.4 miles southeast of St. Cloud.

 History

 The last glacier to traverse Minnesota is responsible for the creation of the hardwood-forested hills where Elk River is nestled.
-These hills are made up of coarse materials which is the reason gravel mining is so prevalent in Elk River, and also the reason much of the area is not considered good farmland for culture and agriculture use.
+These hills are made up of coarse materials, which is why gravel mining is so prevalent in Elk River, and also why much of the area is not considered good farmland for culture and agriculture use.

 To the south of Elk River lies the prairie.
 This natural boundary between the prairie and woods was also a boundary between Indian nations.
 Two battles between the Dakota and Ojibwe took place where the Elk River meets the Mississippi in 1772 and 1773.